-Reasons Paul is a False Teacher
+Reasons Paul is a Questionable Teacher

-57 Reasons Paul is a False Teacher
+84 Reasons Paul is a a Questionable Teacher

 From a critical historical standpoint, there are several reasons why some scholars and readers view Paul as a false teacher within early Christianity.
 His teachings often diverge sharply from the message attributed to Jesus in the Synoptic Gospels, introducing new doctrines—such as justification by faith alone and the abolition of the Law—that appear nowhere in Jesus’ own teachings.
 Paul never met Jesus during his lifetime, relied entirely on visionary experiences for authority, and frequently defended himself against accusations from the original Jerusalem apostles who questioned his legitimacy.
 His letters reshape the movement around his own interpretations rather than the teachings of Jesus as recorded in earlier traditions.
 For these reasons, many argue that Paul fundamentally reinvented Christianity and therefore qualifies as a false teacher within its own internal logic.